AitorSantaeugenia/P2PMod9/README.md

-# Google Maps (Gmaps API): How to create route, save it using localstorage, add marks, etc.
+# Google Maps (Gmaps API): How to create routes, save it using localstorage, add marks, etc.
-Google Maps (Gmaps API): How to create route, save it using localstorage, add marks, etc.<br>
+Google Maps (Gmaps API): How to create routes, save it using localstorage, add marks, etc.<br>
 Google maps (Gmaps API): Añadir rutas, guardarlas usando localstorage, añadir marcas, etc.<br>